ceramic and textile artist

 On returning to Dorset, a barn conversion meant removing marks, materials and memories from an old clunch building.
 Determined to record these traces from the past, Jane took clay moulds and hand pressed porcelain to make delicate and evocative white casts.

-Other endangered buildings, barns and museums were offered and her pieces, mounted or hung, preserve visual elements of social and personal histories.
+Other endangered buildings, barns and museums were recorded and the resulting porcelain work- either mounted or hung, preserve visual elements of social and personal histories.

 landscape bowls: